Mohamad Haidar: Tadamon Sour

 Having joined their youth system in 2003, Haidar began his senior career for hometown club Tadamon Sour in 2008 in the Lebanese Premier League.

 Safa

-2011–2013: First two seasons

 In summer 2011, Haidar joined fellow-Lebanese Premier League side Safa in a deal worth USD$105,000.
 He became a key player for the team, helping them win two consecutive league titles in 2011–12 and 2012–13.
 Haidar also won the Lebanese Golden Ball in 2013.

-2013–2014: Loans abroad

 In summer 2013, he moved to Saudi Arabia to play for Al-Ittihad on loan.
 He made his debut on 13 September 2013, helping his team defeat the league title holders Al-Fateh.
 In January 2014, Haidar moved to Al-Fateh on a six-month loan.
 In summer 2014, Haidar moved to Iraqi Premier League side Amanat Baghdad on a one-year loan.

-2015–2016: Return to Safa

 In summer 2015, Haidar returned to Lebanon to play for Safa, and won the Lebanese Premier League 2015–16.